Working With Availability Views in 25Live

 Note: Expected Head Count in Campus Solutions

 Expected headcount is typically defined as the maximum number of students that can enroll in a section.
-However, if your institution uses the Campus Solutions SIS, your installation may be configured via your interface to import the section's “Requested Room Capacity” rather than maximum enrollment.
+However, if your institution uses the Campus Solutions SIS, your setup may be configured to import the section's Requested Room Capacity instead of the maximum enrollment.

 These utilization view modes are most useful when viewed in conjunction with the use of the Series25 LYNX Interface because LYNX exchanges up-to-the-minute registered headcount information between the Series25 database and your SIS (Student Information System).
 In addition, registered headcount and expected headcount values for combined/cross-listed sections are standardized in LYNX.
 If you are not already using LYNX, please contact your Series25 Account Manager to learn more.